-When we use we, us or our, we mean the Permanent Health Company (PHC) on behalf of AXA PPP healthcare, who is the insurance company who underwrite this product.
+When we use we, us or our, we mean the Permanent Health Company (PHC) on behalf of AXA PPP healthcare Limited, trading as AXA Health, who is the insurance company who underwrite this product.

 1.1 > Your cover

 This benefit table shows you the cover your membership gives you.